The Complexity of Phylogeny Constraint Satisfaction Problems: The Universal-Algebraic Approach

+Hence, we speak in the following of \emph{the} model-complete core of an $\omega$-categorical structure.
 Using the concept of polymorphisms and model-complete cores, we can now give a concise description of the border between CSPs for reducts of $(\mL;C)$ that can be solved in polynomial time, and those that are NP-complete.